What You Should See In George Town, Penang - Travelswithsun

 Its current exterior features Indo-Moorish influence and is recent relative to its origins with expansion works taking place in 1930.

-4. See Georgetown’s Places Of Worship
+4. See Places Of Worship

 Aside from Kapitan Keling Mosque, there are other places of worship:

-The oldest of them are in or close to Little India Penang – Sri Mahamariamman Temple and Kuan Yin Temple (Goddess of Mercy Temple).
+The oldest of them are in or close to Little India – Sri Mahamariamman Temple and Kuan Yin Temple (Goddess of Mercy Temple).

-Goddess Of Mercy Temple (Kuan Yin Temple)
+Goddess Of Mercy Temple At George Town, Penang

 And further from Georgetown in Pulau Tikus, you’ll find the impressive hilltop Arulmigu Balathandayuthapani Temple and the oldest Thai temple in Penang (Wat Chayamangkalaram)!